A Coinductive Approach to Proof Search through Typed Lambda-Calculi: Coinductive representation of proof search

 As for $\cool$, we just use mathematical equality for this notion of bisimilarity on expressions of $\coolfs$, and so the sums of elimination alternatives can plainly be treated as if they were finite sets of elimination alternatives (given by finitely many elimination alternatives of which several might be identified through bisimilarity).

-\begin{definition}[Solution spaces] The function $\solletter$, which takes a sequent $\sigma=(\seq{\Gamma}A)$ and produces a B\"ohm forest which is a coinductive representation of the sequent's solution space, is given corecursively as follows: In the case of an implication,
+We are now heading for a concise description of the full (as explained later) solution spaces for logical sequents by means of our extended coinductive syntax. \begin{definition}[Full solution spaces] The function $\solletter$, which takes a sequent $\sigma=(\seq{\Gamma}A)$ and returns a forest, is given corecursively as follows: In the case of an implication,

 In the case of an atom $p$, for the definition of $\sol{\Gamma}{p}$, let $y_i:A_i$ be the $i$-th declaration in some enumeration of $\Gamma$ with $A_i$ of the form $\vec{B_i}\impl p$.
 Let $\vec{B_i} = B_{i,1},\ldots,B_{i,k_i}$.
 Define $N_{i,j}:=\sol{\Gamma}{B_{i,j}}$.
 Then, $E_i:=y_i\fl j{N_{i,j}}$, and finally,